pip-services/pip-services-docs/content/en/python/components/count/counter_type.md

 linkTitle: "CounterType"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    Types of counters that measure different types of metrics
+    Counter type enumeration containing the types of counters that measure different types of metrics.
 ---

+### Description

+The CounterType class enumerates the types of counters that measure different types of metrics.

 ### Enumeration members